ljharb/prop-types-tools/README.md

  - `between`: provide an object with an `gt` or `gte` number, and an `lt` or `lte` number (only one item allowed from each pairs; one or both pairs may be provided), and the resulting propType validator will ensure the prop value is a number within the given range.
 Alternatively, you can provide a function that takes the `props` object and returns a number for each of the `gt`/`gte`/`lt`/`lte` values.
    - `foo: between({ gte: 0, lte: 5 })`
    - `foo: between({ gt: 0, lt: 5 })`
+ - `booleanSome`: provide a list of props, and all must be booleans, and at least one of them must be `true`.
+   - `foo: booleanSome('small', 'medium', 'large')`
  - `childrenHavePropXorChildren`: ensure that either all children have the indicated prop, all children have children, or all children have neither.
    - `foo: childrenHavePropXorChildren('bar')`
  - `childrenOf`: restrict the children prop to only allow children that pass the given propType validator.